✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Along these lines many use “proprietary blends.”

-A proprietary blend is a product lists all of the ingredients, but don’t share the dose.
+A proprietary blend is a product lists all the ingredients, but doesn’t share the dose.
 They only share the dose of the blend overall.
 This means they can say it has superfoods like blueberries and kale in the product, but only put a negligible amount in.

-With a propietary blend, you don’t know how much of what you’re getting.
+With a proprietary blend, you don’t know how much of what you’re getting.
 Even the most popular products on the market (like the one that sponsors every health podcast out there) do this.

 That’s why we’re here.
 In this article, we cover the health benefits of green powders, what you should look for in a green powder product, and our top picks for the best green powder supplements on the market.